Minimizing Sensitivity to Model Misspecification: Framework of analysis

 \subsection{Properties of the minimum-MSE estimator}

-In this subsection we provide a formal characterization of the minimum-MSE estimator by showing that it achieves minimum worst-case MSE in a large class of estimators as $n$ tends to infinity and $\epsilon n$ tends to a constant.
-Moreover, under the stated assumptions the heuristic derivations of the previous subsection are formally justified.
+In this subsection, we provide a formal characterization of the minimum-MSE estimator by showing that it achieves minimum worst-case MSE in a class of regular asymptotically linear estimators, as $n$ tends to infinity and $\epsilon n$ tends to a constant.
+All sequences can thus be equivalently indexed by $\epsilon$ or $n$; for example, $h_{\epsilon}$ in the following theorem could equivalently be indexed by $n$.
+Moreover, under the stated assumptions, the heuristic derivations of the previous subsection are formally justified.
+All proofs are in the appendix.